Ministry of Defence

 Extract from The Last Post - Roll of Officers who fell in South Africa 1899-1902 by Mildred G Dooner, published by Naval and Military Press

 Dowie. - Capt.
 Ronald Mackenzie Dowie, 3rd Batt.
 Suffolk Regt., died at Kroonstad, Dec.
 20th, 1901 from a gunshot wound in the abdomen, received in action near Vredefort three days previously.
-He was seconded in his battalion for service with the 1st Batt. of his regiment, and formerly held a commission as lieut. in the 4tb Batt., being gazetted to a company in the 3rd Batt. in Jan., 1900.
+He was seconded in his battalion for service with the 1st Batt. of his Regiment, and formerly held a commission as lieut. in the 4tb Batt., being gazetted to a company in the 3rd Batt. in Jan., 1900.

 DUNKLING